HarryBeadle/speedcrunch/doc/src/userguide/installation.rst

 available on `the SpeedCrunch website <sc_>`_.
 They are generic packages that are built to be compatible with many different Linux systems.
-As a rule of thumb, they are likely to work on most Linux distributions released since around 2010; however, due to the wide variety and flexibility of Linux systems, this is only a best-effort endeavour and never guaranteed.
+As a rule of thumb, they are likely to work on most Linux distributions released since around 2010; however, due to the wide variety and flexibility of Linux systems, this is only a best-effort endeavor and never guaranteed.
 Additionally, due to the generic nature of the packages, they may not integrate as well with the system as your distribution's packages; in particular, they won't adapt to the visual style of your desktop environment as well.
 In general, if there's